 How do you become a spice importer?
 The job sounds exciting, glamorous even.
 You might picture someone picking through crowded markets in faraway places.
-But it’s a lot more about connection than that—to the family farms doing the growing, to the chefs who end up buying.
+But it’s a lot more about connection than that—to the family farms doing the growing and the chefs who end up buying.

 Having a foot in the worlds of food and international development led Ethan Frisch to create his spice company, Burlap and Barrel.
 He’d worked as a line cook and pastry chef in both New York and London, an ice cream maker serving politically inspired flavors on city streets, and as a logistics manager and policy advisor with various international organizations.
 All of this combined gave him the perfect set of skills to bring, for example, wild mountain cumin from Afghanistan into the restaurants of New York City.

 He started the business in October, with a storage space in Queens, and now you can order smoked pimentón from him online.
 The goal?
 More transparency and traceability in the spice industry, where how these essential pieces of our cooking are grown, how they’re transported and how long they’re sitting in a warehouse are all generally unknown.
 “I wanted to shake that up a little bit,” he tells me.
 “It’s happened for coffee, it’s happened for chocolate—but it hasn’t happened for spices.”